eager-hun/ui-frames/README.md

 Minimally maintained.
 It is a spare-time effort, and not the only one running.

 Suggestions and dialogue are always preferred over out-of-the-blue pull requests.

+## Planned features

+* Sanitization of handled data (security).
+* Three-column layout for screens big enough: the current header could form a sidebar on the left.
+* Alternative layout for images (presumably in landscape orientation) up to 1280px width.
+* Tablet- and monitor-resembling visual frame around the presented images.
+* Template skin review: it should not compete for attention with the presented design.
+* Allowing setting the layout and skin variants from the document-setup file.

 ## Legal disclaimer